 This log should include the times you called or went by the office and did not actually speak with him/her.
 This can be as simple as keeping a notebook with dates and times and a little note saying what happened.
 Keep copies of all you records and logbook in a secure place in one location.
 If possible save or backup any text messages from your parole officer.
 Tell a family member or close friend where they are so they can retrieve the records if you are unable.

 Make all of your office reports to your parole officer

 If you are making your reports, other problems can many times be addressed, but once you stop reporting you are likely to get violated.
 If you miss one report, it is a good idea to call the parole office as soon as possible to explain why you missed your report.
-It possible, go directly to the office, and make sure that you write down the name of the person who you spoke to.
+If possible, go directly to the office, and make sure that you write down the name of the person who you spoke to.
 Staying in communication with your parole officer or office is critical.

 The information in this document has been prepared by The Legal Aid Society for informational purposes only and is not legal advice.
 This information is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 You should not act upon any information without retaining professional legal counsel.

 Last Updated: 23 August 2023